-When I was a kid, my grandmother — we called her maman as shorthand for the French grand-maman — used to make me an herbal remedy when I was sick or couldn’t sleep.
-“Bush tea” as my maman called it was made by boiling the leaves of a plant that grew wild on Bequia, the island paradise where she lived.
-I later found out that plant is the bay laurel.
+When I was a kid, my grandmother, I think the grandkids called her mama as shorthand for the French grand-mama, used to make me a herbal remedy when I was sick or couldn’t sleep.
+“Bush tea” as my mama called it was made by boiling the leaves of a plant that grew wild on Bequia, the island paradise where she lived.
+I later found out that the plant is the bay laurel.

-I ordered a couple of speciments over the Internet from Richter’s in Florida.
+I ordered a couple of specimens over the Internet from Richter’s in Ontario.
 I’m hoping that I can grow these plants enough to harvest the leaves and make my own “bush tea”.
-I miss my maman.
+I miss my mama.